marick/lens2/mostly_words/tutorial01.md

 ```

 (I'll note here that `Access.all/0` can only be used on lists, so you
-can't use out-of-the-box Elixir to do what we just did – except by
+can't use out-of-the-box Elixir to do what we just did – except by coding manually the function that `Lens2.Keyed.map_values/0` gives you for free.
-writing by hand what is, in effect, a lens function to give to `get_in`.)

 Having to wrap the lens in a list is a little annoying, so you can use
 functions from `Lens2.Deeply` instead.
 (There are other reasons to use